Mountain Villa in Las Vegas, NV

 Pros

-• pro The rooms are very well prepared, spotless, and the beds are incredibly comfortable.
+• pro The rooms are well prepared and the beds are incredibly comfortable.

-• pro The grounds are magical, with beautifully maintained landscaping and lighting.
+• pro The grounds are magical with beautifully maintained landscaping and lovely lighting.

-• pro The gym, jacuzzi, and pool are high quality and well maintained.
+• pro The on-site amenities, including the gym, jacuzzi, pool, and fully equipped kitchens, are high quality.

 Cons

-• pro The sofa bed is awful; the springs cause back pain and it's only comfortable for one person when kept closed.
+• pro The sofa bed is awful; its springs cause back pain.

-• pro There is a lot of noise at night from other guests, including shouting and disturbances.
+• pro There is a lot of noise at night from guests upstairs shouting and swearing.

-• pro A short-stay fee is charged at check-in without prior disclosure, and it's alleged to be deceptive or misattributed to RCI.
+• pro A short-stay fee is charged at check-in without disclosure.

 Review